Successfully complete your Cloud migration by introspecting the source system

 Our approach

-The incompleteness of migrations
+Incompleteness of migrations

 Simply rewriting the code in the target language will generate countless hyper-damaging regressions.